0nza1101/AngularFire2-Ionic3-PictureUpload/README.md

       apiKey: 'YOUR_API_KEY',
       authDomain: 'YOUR_DOMAIN',
       databaseURL: 'YOUR_DATABASE_URL',
-      storageBucket: 'YOUR_STORAGE'
+      storageBucket: 'YOUR_STORAGE',
+      messagingSenderId: "YOUR_MSGINGID"
     };
 ```
 Make sure you have installed the Android SDK

 Then install platform with
 ```
 ionic platform add android
-ionic plugin add cordova-plugin-camera npm install --save @ionic-native/camera
 ```
-or make sure you have installed Xcode

-**Only** if your are on iOS
+or make sure you have installed Xcode, if your are on iOS

 ```
 ionic platform add ios
-ionic plugin add cordova-plugin-camera npm install --save @ionic-native/camera
 ```

-You should also have these Firebase rules, **for test purposes only dont go into production with these rules** :

-**Realtime database rules :**

-    {
-      "rules": {
-        ".read": true,
-        ".write": true
-      }
-    }

-**Storage rules :**

-    service firebase.storage {
-      match /b/XXXXXXXXX.appspot.com/o {
-        match /{allPaths=**} {
-          allow read, write;
-        }
-      }
-    }

-They mean you can push data to firebase database without being logged in.